 Adrian Burgos Jr.

-Burgos has served as an academic adviser on museum exhibits such as the National Baseball Hall of Fame's Viva Baseball! and documentaries such as Roberto Clemente (2008) and The Tenth Inning (2010).
-Since 2017 he has been the editor-in-chief of La Vida Baseball, a digital platform on Latinos in baseball in partnership, with the Baseball Hall of Fame.
+Burgos has served as an academic adviser on museum exhibits such as the Smithsonian's Pleibol! and documentaries such as Roberto Clemente (2008) and The Tenth Inning (2010).
+He was the founding editor-in-chief of La Vida Baseball, a digital platform on Latinos in baseball.